mrozigor/spaceshuttleultra_mirror_import/SSU Readme First.txt

-This release was created from Rev. 22xx of the Space Shuttle Ultra code.
+This release, created from Rev. 25xx of the Space Shuttle Ultra code, is for use in Orbiter 2010P1.

 Installation:
 1. Install Orbiter and other required addons: